JoAn9/Application-ToDo-with-a-surprise/README.md

 # Application-ToDo-with-a-surprise

-Written with React, ES6 and Fetch.
+Written in React.js, with ES6, Fetch, Webpack, Sass and Bootstrap.

-It is now rewriting with Redux (because of a little mess in components).
+It is now rewriting with Redux.